wp-plugins/kivaorg-widget/readme.txt

 Kiva Lender Page.
 You can access and change your Kiva Lender Name via the last item on .My Lender Page. under .My Portfolio. on Kiva.org.

+Version 2.9 includes an important update that fixes a big problem that causes the kiva file cache to fill up and take up lots of space.
+Please upgrade asap!

+Version 2.8 includes an important update that handles when the Kiva server is unavailable.

 Version 2.7 includes an important upgrade that allows Kiva to track the widgets requests.
 Please upgrade your copy of the Kive Wordpress widget.

-Version 2.8 includes an important update that handles when the Kiva server is unavailable.

 == Installation ==